MikePacey/Lancaster-HEC/docs/jobarrays.rst

 .. tip::
   It may look a little limited that the task ID can only take on a positive integer value, as this may not immediately match your requirements - e.g. floating point values or strings.
-However, job shell scripts are written in bash, so it normally doesn't take much scripting to convert that integer into a more suitable value.
+However, job scripts are written in bash, so it normally doesn't take much bash scripting to convert that integer into a more suitable value.

 Monitoring job arrays